 - Boosts engagement: Generating reports has been a tedious and time-consuming task since businesses and analytics came together.
 Not only are static reports full of numbers and text quickly outdated, but they are also harder to understand for non-technical users.
 How can you get your employees to be motivated and work towards company goals when they might not even understand them?
 Data visualizations put together in intuitive dashboards can make the analysis process more dynamic and understandable while keeping the audience engaged.

-- Makes data accessible: Following up on the accessibility point, imagine you are an employee that has never worked with data before, trying to extract relevant conclusions from a bunch of numbers on a spreadsheet can become an unbearable task.
+- Makes data accessible: Following up on the accessibility point, imagine you are an employee that has never worked with data before.
+Trying to extract relevant conclusions from a bunch of numbers on a spreadsheet can become an unbearable task.
 Data visualizations relieve them from that burden by providing easy access to relevant performance insights.
-By looking at well-made graphs and charts, employees can find improvement opportunities in real-time and apply them to their strategies.
+By looking at well-made graphs, employees can find improvement opportunities in real-time and apply them to their strategies.
 For instance, your marketing team can monitor the development of their campaigns and easily understand at a glance if something is not going as expected or if they exceeded their initial expectations.

-Now that you have a better understanding of how visuals can boost your relationship with data, it is time to go through our top techniques, methods, and skills needed to extract the maximum value out of this analytical practice.
-Here are 13 essential data visualization techniques you should know.
+Now that you have a better understanding of how visuals can boost your relationship with data, it is time to go through the top techniques, methods, and skills needed to extract the maximum value out of this analytical practice.
+Here are 17 different types of data visualization techniques you should know.

 1. Know Your Audience